Adaptive Nonparametric Perturbations of Parametric Models with Generalized Bayes: Background

 The $B_0$ neighborhood defines an $\epsilon$-open ball around $\rmp_0$ under the Hellinger distance.
 The \(B_k\) neighborhoods (for \(k > 0\)) consider the KL divergence and higher-order moments of the log-likelihood ratio.
 These definitions help us reasons about the posterior contraction rates.
 We keep the metric $d$ purposefully vague, but a common choice is the Hellinger divergence.

 We define the nonparametric prior $\Pi_{\np}\left( \rmp\right)$ and $\cM_{\np}$ as the support of $\Pi_{\np}$.

-When we say the parametric model is regular, we mean that the model is finite-dimensional and satisfies sufficient conditions for the Bernstein von-Mises theorem.
+When we say the parametric model is regular, we mean that the model is finite-dimensional and satisfies sufficient conditions for the Bernstein-von Mises theorem.
 Sufficient conditions can be found in Ch10 of \cite{VdV2000}, Ch 8 of \cite{Ghosal2017} or Section 2 of \cite{Miller2021}. \paragraph{Prior mass and entropy assumptions. } Let $\epsilon_{n, \param}, \epsilon_{n, \np}$ be two sequences of positive numbers tending to zero, such that $\epsilon_{n, \param} < \epsilon_{n, \np}$.

 \begin{assumption}[Model Entropy] There exists constant $C_{\param},C_{\np}$ such that